HISTORY

 REEVES COUNTY TEXAS:

-The first people to inhabit Reeves County lived in the rock shelters and caves around the edge of the Barrilla Hills and built permanent camps near Phantom Lake, San Solomon Spring, and Toyah Creek.
-These prehistoric people left behind artifacts and pictographs as evidence of their presence.
-The Jumanos Indians irrigated crops of corn and peaches from San Solomon Spring, where Balmorhea State Recreation Area is now located.
-Three Jumanos met the expedition of Antonio de Espejo near Toyah Lake in 1583, and guided explorers to La Junta by a better route.
-Settlers of Mexican descent farmed in the county's Madera Valley from early times.
-In 1849 John S. Ford traveled along Toyah Creek and noted the productive land upon which the Mescalero Indians cultivated corn.
-Farmers of Mexican descent who irrigated from San Solomon Spring in the last half of the nineteenth century found a lucrative market for grains, vegetables, and beef at Fort Davis.
-The first Anglo farmers arrived in Toyah Valley in 1871, when George B. and Robert E. Lyle began irrigating crops from Toyah Creek.
-Open range ranching first attracted White settlers to the Davis Mountains in 1875.
+The first people to inhabit Reeves County lived in rock shelters and caves along the edges of the Barrilla Hills and established permanent camps near Phantom Lake, San Solomon Spring, and Toyah Creek.
+These prehistoric inhabitants left artifacts and pictographs as evidence of their presence.
+The Jumanos Indians irrigated crops of corn and peaches using water from San Solomon Spring, where Balmorhea State Recreation Area is now located.
+In 1583, three Jumanos met the expedition of Antonio de Espejo near Toyah Lake and guided the explorers to La Junta by a more efficient route.

 Contact

-REEVES COUNTY
+REEVES COUNTY TEXAS

 100 E 4th St.